drummondlab/drummondlab.github.io/README.md

 ### Previewing your local edits

 You should preview your local edits by having a locally running Jekyll installation generate the static pages and serve them for review.
 You may run Jekyll directly on your development system (requiring the local installation of Ruby and the Jekyll and GitHub Pages Gems) or, more simply, run Jekyll within a Docker Container.

+Before running Jekyll from within a Docker container, you will need to install docker on your system and run the docker daemon (background service).
+Installation of docker is most easily done by installing the Docker Desk

 To run Jekyll from within a Docker container simply issue the following command:

 	$ docker run --rm --volume="$PWD:/srv/jekyll" -p 4000:4000 jekyll/jekyll:4.0 jekyll serve